imba/imba.io/content/manual.md

     &.large padding:16px # matches .card.large
 ```

+#### Todo [skip]

+- Difference between top-level local and global css
+- Explain `@local` modifier
+- Explain `self` styling
+- When to use file styles vs component styles
+- Why single-class selectors in component applies to component **and** children

+# - Scoping [tabbed]

 A problem with CSS is that often end up with tons of globally competing styles spread around numerous files.
 Changing some styles in one place might affect some seemingly unrelated elements.
 In Imba it is really easy to declare styles that should only apply to certain parts of your application.

 # -- File
 ```imba